sourcegraph/srclib/TOOLS.md

    during editing of local code.)

    A directly runnable tool is any program in your `PATH` named `src-tool-*`.
-   These programs must already be installed in your system.
 1. Inside a **Docker container**: to produce analysis independent of your local configuration and versions.
 (Used when other people or services will reuse the analysis results, such as on [Sourcegraph](https://sourcegraph.com).)

-   A Docker-containerized tool is a directory (under SRCLIBPATH) that contains a Dockerfile.
+   A Docker-containerized tool is a directory (under SRCLIBPATH) that contains a Srclibtool and a Dockerfile.
 There is no installation necessary for these tools; the `src` tool knows how to build and run their Docker container.

 Tools may support either or both of these execution modes.